wakidurrahman/advanced-node-js/docs/books/node-book-fourth-edition/chapter-9/README.md

 Any user input should be escaped and validated where possible to help prevent XSS injection attacks.

 ## #️⃣ Guarding against cross-site request forgery attacks

+CSRF is an attack where a malicious web application causes a user's web browser to to execute an action on another trusted web application where the user is logged in.